FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 Some wholesalers prefer the Double Close exit strategy because their profit or capital gain does not need to be disclosed (to the seller or secondary buyer).
 Plus, there would undoubtedly be no need to obtain a real estate license in Virginia because the wholesaler is selling a property they own.

-Of course, a double closing requires enough capital to buy the property (even if it is only for a few minutes) – although there are hard money lenders willing to help if the wholesaler does not have personal funds to cover the temporary investment.
+Of course, a double closing requires enough capital to buy the property (even if it is only for a few minutes) – although hard money lenders are willing to help if the wholesaler does not have personal funds to cover the temporary investment.

 Yes.
 Wholesaling real estate in Virginia is legal, but wholesalers must understand where the legal lines fall to avoid violating license or real estate laws.